jameshughes89/cs102/CONTRIBUTING.md

 * Graph Algorithms
 * Hashing/Maps

 Although no programming language is a learning objective, Java-*isms* are presented where necessary.
-Additional Java design ideas are welcome, but keep them simple enough to be accessible for the level of studnet.
+Additional Java design ideas are welcome, but keep them simple enough to be accessible for the level of student.

 ## Content Categories